Phineapple18/GhostSpectator_NWPluginAPI/README.md

 - gs.listen.ghost - allows a Ghost to hear other Ghosts, if they are not in proximity
 - gs.listen.scp - allows a Ghost to hear SCPs
 - gs.noclip - allows a Ghost to have noclip enabled
-- gs.spawn.others - allows a player to (de)spawn any player to and from Ghost
+- gs.spawn.player - allows a player to (de)spawn any player to and from Ghost
 - gs.spawn.self - allows a player to (de)spawn themselves to and from Ghost
 - gs.target - allows a player to (de)spawn their shooting target
 - gs.warhead - allows a player to (de)spawn themselves and others to and from Ghost after warhead detonation